1954 in Afghanistan: Spring 1954

 The construction of a 100-km pipeline from Termez (Uzbek S.S.R.) to Mazar-i-Sharif is started by Soviet technicians; it will have an annual delivery capacity of 30,000,000 gal. of gasoline.

 May 1954

 A foreign investment law granting capital from abroad equal treatment with national capital is promulgated.
 It makes provision for the transfer of profits abroad after payment of income tax, for the repatriation of capital, and for the transfer abroad of up to 70% of salaries of the foreign employees.

 Summer 1954

 Extensive oil deposits in northern Afghanistan are further surveyed by Swiss technicians.
 As the oil fields are near Shibarghan, about 145 km from the Soviet frontier, the Moscow government urges the Kabul government to develop them either by an Afghan-Soviet company or with financial and technical aid derived from countries which are not members of the North Atlantic Treaty Organisation.

 October 6, 1954

-Another loan of $2,100,000 is granted for buying industrial equipment in the U.S.S.R.
+Another loan of $2,100,000 is granted for buying industrial equipment in the USSR.